The early 2000's were an extraordinary period for the LGBT (Lesbian,

 indirect discrimination and victimisation by her employer and a male

-far more even tone about the Beth Upton case than they did with other
+far more evenly balanced tone about the Beth Upton case than they did with other

 complaints against pre-surgery transwomen, such as